triptolemus510/op25-boatbod-ui-updates-2025/README.md

 There is also an addition of config.js in the www-static folder which adds the variables for Smart Colors, Site Names, and Presets.

 This is tested with P25 only, so far.

+Right now, main.js is full of commented out code and unused stuff which needs to be cleaned up.

 # Instructions